dtyyz/tube/README.md

 the internet is a series of **tube**s
 this is just one of them

+## note
+this was made before Go 1.22's [routing enhancements](https://go.dev/blog/routing-enhancements)
+and is largely obsolete now... *go* use that instead!

 ## features
  - regex routes
  - named url parameters